yosshy/amane/README.rst

   mail to members including addresses at To:, Cc: and From: except \*1.

 Making a new post
-  Send a mail to the mailing list address.
+  Send a mail to the mailing list address (e.g. ml-000001@example.com).

 Adding members
   Send a mail with new addresses as Cc: to the mailing list address.